After two months of travelling in France we’ve learned some surprising things. Some good, some bad and some pretty damn curious…

 3 – Bicycles and motorists seem to be friends… even in Paris!

 In England there’s a reputation of Parisian drivers being pretty mental and accordingly we were bricking it about cycling across the capital.
-After cycling through Paris during rush hour, I couldn’t say it was a pleasant experience but it was MUCH better than expected.
+After cycling in Paris during rush hour, I couldn’t say it was a pleasant experience but it was MUCH better than expected.
 There was a lot of hooting and beeping but it didn’t seem to be directed at us and even after going the wrong way round a roundabout drivers seemed to look at us in confusion rather than anger.

 Outside of Paris and cycling has been an absolute joy largely because, thanks to the huge cycling culture, you don’t feel like enemy No.1 on the roads.
 This means most drivers are incredibly tolerant of two cycle tourers wobbling around on the side of the road, something we’re very grateful for.
 Motorists aside, the cycle paths are pretty damn good too.
 There are heaps of designated, well-maintained routes going from place to place and often you’ll find cycle paths taking up nearly equal space to roads.